-13. The SPO asserts that Mr Thaçi continues to present a risk of flight as he is aware of the serious confirmed charges against him, the possibility of a lengthy prison sentence and is gaining more knowledge about the evidence against him through the progression of the trial.19 The SPO claims that Mr Thaçi is now aware that powerful evidence has been obtained by the SPO regarding his alleged attempts to obstruct proceedings and commit further crimes.20 The SPO alleges that these circumstances heighten Mr Thaçi's motivation to flee, creating a sufficiently real possibility that he will abscond.21 The SPO submits that the evidence of obstruction may also negate prior conclusions that Mr Thaçi has cooperated with authorities.22
+13. The SPO asserts that Mr Thaçi continues to present a risk of flight as he is aware of the serious confirmed charges against him, the possibility of a lengthy prison sentence and is gaining more knowledge about the evidence against him through the progression of the trial.20 In addition, the SPO submits that Mr Thaçi is now facing confirmed charges regarding his alleged attempts to obstruct proceedings and commit further crimes.21 The SPO alleges that these circumstances heighten Mr Thaçi's motivation to flee, creating a sufficiently real possibility that he will abscond.22 The SPO submits that the evidence of obstruction may also negate prior conclusions that Mr Thaçi has cooperated with authorities.23

-14. To the extent that the SPO argues that Mr Thaçi's knowledge and understanding of the charges and of the evidence against him has increased as a result of the progression of the trial, the Panel reiterates23 that the SPO is making substantially the same arguments as were considered and rejected by the Panel in previous decisions.24 In this regard, the Panel recalls the finding of the Court of Appeals Panel that the Pre-Trial Judge should not be expected to entertain
+14. To the extent that the SPO argues that Mr Thaçi's knowledge and understanding of the charges and of the evidence against him has increased as a result of the progression of the trial, the Panel reiterates24 that the SPO is making substantially the same arguments as were considered and rejected by the Panel in previous decisions.25 In this regard, the Panel recalls the finding of the Court of Appeals Panel that the Pre-Trial Judge should not be expected to entertain

-18 First Appeal Decision on Detention, para.
+19 First Appeal Decision on Detention, para.
 22.

-23 See Seventeenth Decision on Detention, para.
+24 See Eighteenth Decision on Detention, para.
 14.

-24 Compare SPO Submissions, para.
-9 with F02591/COR, Specialist Prosecutor, Corrected Version of 'Prosecution Submission Pertaining to Periodic Detention Review of Hashim Thaçi', 24 September 2024, para.
+25 Compare SPO Submissions, para.
+9 with F02743, Specialist Prosecutor, Prosecution Submission Pertaining to Periodic Detention Review of Hashim Thaçi, 22 November 2024, para.
 9; F01813, Specialist Prosecutor, Prosecution Submission Pertaining to Periodic Detention Review of Hashim Thaçi, 25 September 2023, confidential, para.
 9, with Annex 1, confidential.
 A public redacted version was filed the same day (F01813/RED).

-submissions that merely repeat arguments that have already been addressed in previous review decisions.25 The Panel considers that this principle applies equally to this Panel and to the current stage of the proceedings.26 Consistent with its previous findings,27 the Panel finds that the SPO's general argument that the risk of flight increases in accordance with the Accused's increased knowledge of the case and the evidence against him is unpersuasive.
+submissions that merely repeat arguments that have already been addressed in previous review decisions.26 The Panel considers that this principle applies equally to the Panel and to the current stage of the proceedings.27 Consistent with its previous findings,28 the Panel finds that the SPO's general argument that the risk of flight increases in accordance with the Accused's increased knowledge of the case and the evidence against him is unpersuasive.

-15. Regarding the SPO's argument that the risk of flight is heightened given that Mr Thaçi is now aware that the SPO has gathered evidence against him of obstruction, the Panel notes that Mr Thaçi already faces charges relating to core international crimes, and the new evidence which allegedly relates to obstruction does not constitute a significant change in circumstances justifying a different finding on risk of flight.
-The Panel notes that the SPO has previously made this argument in respect of Mr Thaçi, 28 and the Panel has already rejected it.29
+15. Regarding the SPO's new argument that the risk of flight is heightened given that Mr Thaçi is now aware that charges of criminal offences against the administration of justice and public administration and criminal offences against public order have been confirmed against him,29 the Panel notes that Mr Thaçi already faces charges relating to core international crimes, and the new charges do not constitute a significant change in circumstances justifying a different finding on risk of flight.

 16. The Panel does not find the SPO's argument regarding Mr Thaçi's lack of cooperation to be convincing.
-Cooperation with the SPO and the SC are relevant factors to consider when assessing the risk of flight,30 and the Panel has credited Mr Thaçi with cooperation because when he was informed of his arrest warrant, he resigned from the position of President of Kosovo and subjected himself voluntarily to the jurisdiction of the SC.31 The Panel, however, finds that evidence
+Cooperation with the SPO and the SC are relevant factors to consider when assessing the risk of flight,30 and the Panel has credited Mr Thaçi with cooperation because when he was informed of his arrest warrant, he resigned from the position of President of Kosovo and subjected himself voluntarily to the jurisdiction of the SC.31 The Panel, however, finds that the fact that charges of criminal offences against the administration of justice and public

-25 KSC-BC-2020-04, IA003/F00005/RED, Court of Appeals Panel, Public Redacted Version of Decision on Pjetër Shala's Appeal Against Decision on Review of Detention ("Shala Appeal Decision"), 11 February 2022, para.
+26 KSC-BC-2020-04, IA003/F00005/RED, Court of Appeals Panel, Public Redacted Version of Decision on Pjetër Shala's Appeal Against Decision on Review of Detention ("Shala Appeal Decision"), 11 February 2022, para.
 18.